matthias-reis/carda-gatsby/content/articles/2021/08/an-interview-with-queen-of-the-static-opera.md

 **Anne:** Would you say music is a source of force and positivity for you?
 Or do you use it more like a valve?
 You know to blow off steam from time to time?

-**Melody:** It'sa source of joy for me, like yeah, if I'm angry or upset, I can channel it into the music – but I truly deeply have a personal and passionate relationship with my music – I love my music!
+**Melody:** It's a source of joy for me, like yeah, if I'm angry or upset, I can channel it into the music – but I truly deeply have a personal and passionate relationship with my music – I love my music!
 So it makes me happy, even if it's like, the darkest song you've ever heard.

 **Anne:** You started Queen Of The Static Opera when you met Disraeli Davis at an Open Mic Night.
 Do you want to tell me about it?